 If we can optimize along these lines to the best of our ability, I don’t think we’ll ever look back with regret on the upgrades.

 In addition to simply going through the code with a fine tooth comb, simplifying it where possible, and submitting it for another audit, this is a list of planned changes to the Tellor protocol.

 TellorFlex on mainnet

 Currently TellorFlex is the structure name for Tellor on all chains that aren’t Ethereum.
-The main difference here is that the token is separated from the oracle contract (staking on Ethereum is done at the token address).
+The main difference here is that the token is separated from the oracle contract.
 To both simplify Tellor’s system across chains and increase decentralization via modularity on mainnet, this change is entirely structural and TRB will maintain its current functionality.

 Remove any upgradeability (fully modular)

 One current attack vector of Tellor is via the governance.
 The problem with governance attacks is that they can instantly affect the entire protocol.
 By removing upgradeability, any attack on governance will only affect a given queryID and not the system as a whole.
 The current minting via vote proposal or upgradeability of the contracts as a whole could be dangerous if attacked by a large enough holder.
 Simply removing the attack vector both simplifies the system and fits with our push towards an unbreakable protocol.